Glauber: Hurry up, Giants defense, and show up

 First-round tackle Dexter Lawrence had an assist.
 That’s it.

-The Bills come to MetLife Stadium Sunday for the Giants’ home opener, and while Josh Allen doesn’t have Prescott's resume, the second-year quarterback is to be feared nevertheless.
-Allen has one of the best arms in the game, and if the Giants are as poor in defending the deep pass against Buffalo as they were against the Cowboys, watch out.
+The Bills will visit MetLife Stadium on Sunday for the Giants’ home opener, and while Josh Allen doesn’t have Prescott’s resume, the second-year quarterback is to be feared nevertheless.
+Allen has one of the best arms in the game, and if the Giants defend the deep pass against Buffalo as poorly as they did against the Cowboys, watch out.

 Bettcher, now in his second season with the Giants, remains undeterred.